 It’s perhaps no surprise then that he’d eventually perfect his own apple pie, one that would become so beloved among both family and friends, that he keeps the recipe very close to his heart.
 Lucky for us, he’s brought the recipe to WaterColor, where guests can enjoy it by the slice (or buy the whole pie) at Scratch Biscuit Kitchen.

-We sat down with Chef Matt, who oversees St. Joe Hospitality’s culinary concepts, to learn more about what makes “Matt’s Apple Pie” so scrumptious – but be warned, this post is sure to leave you with an apple craving.
+We sat down with Chef Matt, who oversees The St. Joe Company’s culinary concepts, to learn more about what makes “Matt’s Apple Pie” so scrumptious – but be warned, this post is sure to leave you with an apple craving.